MESH-Research/knowledge-commons-works/README.md

 ## Install Docker 20.10.10+ and Docker-compose 1.17.0+

 ### Linux

-If you are using Ubuntu, follow the steps for installing Docker and Docker-compose explained here: https://linux.how2shout.com/install-and-configure-docker-compose-on-ubuntu-22-04-lts-jammy/
+If you are using Ubuntu Linux, follow the steps for installing Docker and Docker-compose explained here: https://linux.how2shout.com/install-and-configure-docker-compose-on-ubuntu-22-04-lts-jammy/

 You must then create a `docker` group and add the current user to it (so that you can run docker commands without sudo).
 This is *required* for the invenio-cli scripts to work, and it must be done for the *same user* that will run the cli commands: